iestyn-lewis/dxpl/index.md

 ## Can you make it do other things/save patches/work with the CZ-1/work with other synths?

 Maybe!
 Especially if you're willing to help out with equipment and testing.
+Shoot me an email below.

 ## I have other questions!